Internal pressure: Real gases

 The coefficient $\mu_J$ can be obtained by measuring the temperature change for a constant-$U$ experiment, i.e., an adiabatic free expansion (see below).
 This coefficient is often small, and usually negative at modest pressures (as predicted by the van der Waals equation).

-The Joule experiment
+Experiment

 James Joule tried to measure the internal pressure of air in his expansion experiment by adiabatically pumping high pressure air from one metal vessel into another evacuated one.
 The water bath in which the system was immersed did not change its temperature, signifying that no change in the internal energy occurred.
 Thus, the internal pressure of the air was apparently equal to zero and the air acted as a perfect gas.
 The actual deviations from the perfect behaviour were not observed since they are very small and the specific heat capacity of water is relatively high.

+Much later, in 1925 Frederick Keyes and Francis Sears published measurements of the Joule effect for carbon dioxide at $T_1$= 30 °C, $P_1$= (13.3-16.5) atm using improved measurement techniques and better controls.
+Under these conditions the temperature dropped when the pressure was adiabatically lowered, which indicates that $\mu_J$ is negative.
+This is consistent with the van der Waals gas prediction that $\pi_T$ is positive.